 If you want to reference an actual business plan while writing your own, ThoughtCo’s got you covered.
 They created a fictional company called Acme Management Technology and wrote an entire business plan for them.

-Using their sample business plan as a guide while filling out your own will help you catch and include small yet potent details in your business plan that you otherwise might not have noticed.
+Using their sample business plan as a guide while filling out your own will help you catch and include small yet important details in your business plan that you otherwise might not have noticed.